 There are many benefits to sponsors who will assist the foundation and René in these efforts.
 Benefits include making a tax deductible contribution to SFF to support families who roll.
 Another benefit is supporting Rene’s speaking.

 Your corporation will receive visibility on both the foundation and the RKS, LLC. website, recognition and acknowledgement at talks, opportunities to participate with René at various community and organizational events and opportunities to create videos with René that will be visible in the media, just to name but a few.

 SFF was established to assist families with children 6-18 that are completely non- ambulatory and wheelchair bound, purchase wheelchair accessible vehicles.

 Currently, if you googled, Go Fund Me pages for families looking for assistance with a child with cerebral palsy, you will find over 4 million.
 The average cost of an accessible van is over $40,000.
 That is not a fancy tricked out car.
 That is a mom car, that is the dreaded min-van.
 That is a basic mini-van.
 It’s as if you buy the car twice.
 First you must consider the cost of the car, then modifications will usually cost at least $28,000.

 HOW DOES THE GIVING FUND WORK?

-SFF applicants must raise at minimum, 25% of the cost of the vehicle that they have decided will work best for their family.
-SFF then, through the support of generous corporate and individual donors, and by partnering with other non-profits, will cover the remaining amount and all funds will go directly to the dealership that the vehicle is being purchased through.
+SFF applicants must meet with a mobility dealership to determine the vehicle that will work best for their family and their child’s needs.
+SFF then, through the support of generous corporate and individual donors, and by partnering with other non-profits, will provide a grant to help the family purchase their accessible van.
+All funds go directly to the dealership that the vehicle is being purchased through.

 HOW CAN I HELP?